IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 Please see [ITI TF-2x: Appendix Z.1](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.1-resource-bundles) for details on the IHE guidelines for implementing FHIR bundles.

 ###### 3.78.4.2.2.4 Incremental Response Processing - Paging of Resource Bundle
-The Patient Demographics Supplier shall represent these incremental responses as specified FHIR Paging http://hl7.org/fhir/R4/http.html#paging
+The Patient Demographics Supplier shall represent these incremental responses as specified in [FHIR Paging](http://hl7.org/fhir/R4/http.html#paging)

 ###### 3.78.4.2.2.5 Quality of Match
 The Patient Demographics Supplier may convey the quality of each match based on strength of the particular result to the supplied query parameters.
 The mechanism for determining the confidence of match is considered a product specific feature and is not specified in this transaction.